IQuOD/Formats/ArgoFormatsComments.md

 This format is for files containing _one or more_ profiles from a single cycle of a single Argo float.
 They contain only the standard CTD parameters (pressure, temperature, salinity, conductivity).
 Additional parameters measured during the same cycle are stored in separate "B-Argo" files.

 ### Structure
 All parameters included in a file are measured on the "same vertical sampling scheme and at the same location and time" (Argo manual, p19).
-This implies that all profiles in the file have the same number of vertical levels, though the exact pressure at a given level may differ from one profile to the next (as measured).
+This implies that all profiles in the file have the same number of vertical levels, though the exact pressure (as measured) at a given level may differ from one profile to the next.
 The basic structure of the main CTD data and coordinate variables in the file is (dimension sizes are just examples):

 ```
 dimensions: